 Point State Park, Commonwealth Pl.: Walk, bike, or rollerblade through the Point past Fort Pitt Museum, the Block House, and our super fountain.

 Riverview Park, Riverview Avenue: A swimming pool, big picnic shelters, hill and forest, and the Allegheny Observatory are part of this regional park.

-Roberto Clemente Memorial Park, North Shore Drive: At the crux of Pittsburgh's pro sports future, concerts, pathways, monuments and views are there to enjoy.
+Roberto Clemente Memorial Park, North Shore Drive: At the crux of Pittsburgh's pro sports future, concerts, pathways, monuments, and views are there to enjoy.

-Schenley Park, Schenley Drive: Our oldest large park, Schenley holds a skating rink, golf course, Phipps Conservatory, a swimming pool, the oval for running, fields, courts, bridle trails, an incredible outdoor playground.
+Schenley Park, Schenley Drive: Our oldest large park, Schenley holds a skating rink, golf course, Phipps Conservatory, a swimming pool, the oval for running, fields, courts, bridle trails, and an incredible outdoor playground.